 1. The client has limited dexterity and strength with their hands.

 Using the Halti can help give the client confidence when handling a bigger dog.
-Walking your dog should never be a strength competition, but using a Halti takes the fight out of who controls the walk’s pace and direction.
+Walking your dog should never be a strength competition, but using a Halti takes the fight out who controls the walk’s pace and direction.
 Think of it as using cruise control when you are driving your car.
 You still are responsible for being diligent in handling your vehicle.

 2. A Halti helps suppress dominant dogs that don’t respond to other training collar corrections.

 If you couldn’t read past the word suppress, let me help you.
 Managing an unhealthy state of mind is beneficial to be able to replace it with something constructive.
-If your dog is consistently hunting squirrels, to the point that you can’t walk them, then using a Halti will help suppress their hunt drive to focus on the walk.
+If your dog is consistently hunting squirrels to the point that you can’t walk them, then using a Halti will help suppress their hunt drive to focus on the walk.
 It also works with a dog fearful of bikes, skateboards, and rollerbladers.
 Suppose all they could do before the Halti equipment was obsess over the next passerby.
-In that case, I would rather they channel that state of mind towards the training tool.
+In that case, I would instead they channel that state of mind towards the training tool.